 The positive and negative of HOA Living is enforcement.
 All residents are expected to maintain their property following the guidelines provided in the governing documents.
 The HOA has duty to inspect the community on a regular basis.
 Non-Compliances are noted and an initial courtesy notice is sent.
 When a resident does not comply this can result in additional notices, fines and even small claims.
-Your HOA prefers to see their community well maintained and enjoyed by all and is here to help if you are experience a non-compliance issue.
+Your HOA prefers to see their community well maintained and enjoyed by all and is here to help if you are experiencing a non-compliance issue.
 For more information regarding non-compliance procedures visit the Resident Portal.
 Here are the Top 5 MOST COMMON violations, and how to avoid them.

-No Approval: Making changes to your home can be exciting, Common changes include addition of new plant material, removing trees, installing a shed in the rear yard, installing solar panels, painting your shutters or front door a new color, etc. We encourage residents to maintain the exterior of their home and property BUT any changes require that you submit an Architectural Application prior to making a change.
+No Approval: Making changes to your home can be exciting, Common changes include the addition of new plant material, removing trees, installing a shed in the rear yard, installing solar panels, painting your shutters or front door a new color, etc. We encourage residents to maintain the exterior of their home and property BUT any changes require that you submit an Architectural Application prior to making a change.
 An example of maintenance versus change is a tree; say a tree is dying and you remove it; that is considered a change.
 However, if you remove the tree and replace it with the same species, that is considered maintenance.
-We have provided more detailed information regarding Architectural approvals on the Home Improvements page of this website. (link.)
+We have provided more detailed information regarding Architectural approvals on the Home Improvements page of this website.

 Trees: Ensure that the trees on your property are well maintained including removing dead branches or palm fronds, ensuring a clear path for pedestrians and cars, assessing for sidewalk lifts caused by roots, and replacing dead trees.
-We have teamed up with Park West Landscaping to offer bi-annual tree trimming at discounted rate, please check our calendar for the next sign-up date!
+We have teamed up with Park West Landscaping to offer bi-annual tree trimming at a discounted rate, please check our calendar for the next sign-up date!

 Trash Cans: Containers must be stored out of sight the day following trash pick-up and should not be placed on the curb until the day before pick-up.
 If you are out of town and are unable to maintain your trash schedule, talk to a neighbor about helping you out or call the office to request a variance.
 Neighbors don’t let neighbors get trash violations.
 Be sure to place your cans in front of your property on trash day, not your neighbors.
 For extra measure, paint your house number on your trash cans (verify with CR&R that this is acceptable).